EDA-Solutions-Limited/find_net_labels/readme.md

 <!-- ROADMAP -->
 ## Roadmap

-1. Add the ability to goto prevous net label
+1. Add the ability to go to a previous net label

 <!-- CONTRIBUTING -->
 ## Contributing